 Rub its belly, back, and head gently to let it soak in the warmth and calm down.

 Warning!
-Don’t make the water so deep it reaches its eyes or mouth.
+Please don’t make the water so deep it reaches its eyes or mouth.

-It is a dry weather animal and isn’t used to taking in huge amounts of water.
+It is a dry-weather animal and isn’t used to taking in vast amounts of water.

 #2 Remove Sensory Overload